 It’s important to note that while a virtual assistant can be a great way to save time and money and stay organized, it is no replacement for having an actual medical assistant on staff.

-That being said, if you are looking at ways of increasing efficiency or reducing costs in your practice, it might be worth considering hiring one.
+It might be worth considering hiring one if you are looking at ways of increasing efficiency or reducing costs in your practice.